How to add a delay in Python

 Done!

-You can build a simple timer by combining a for loop with time.sleep().
-The countdown() function demonstrates this by iterating backward from a given number of seconds, pausing at each step to create a user-facing timer.
+You can create a countdown timer by combining a for loop with time.sleep().
+The countdown() function demonstrates this by iterating backward from a given number of seconds, printing each step along the way.

 Using decorators for function delays